A Blog About Topics and Views of Interest to Christians

 Just as Ezekiel chapters 38 and 39 speak of a future final battle against God’s people, the Jews, before the first advent of Christ, these chapters foreshadow the future battle at the second advent of Christ, which is spoken of in Revelation and that destroys all Christ’s enemies and saves all God’s elect to eternal life in glory with God.

-The symbolism used in verse 9, namely, “the camp of the saints” and “the beloved city” refers to the Church, the Body of Christ.
+The symbolism used in verse 9, namely, “the camp of the saints” and “the beloved city,” refers to the Church, the Body of Christ.
 Once released by God to deceive the nations again, Satan will do just that.
 The deceiver, Satan, will mislead the nations by convincing them that it will be possible to defeat God.
 But we are told that the nations and Satan learned very quickly at Christ’s second coming that they were doomed in their efforts as we are told that “fire came down from heaven and consumed them” (v.
 9).

 We find three individuals in verse 10 called “the devil,” “the beast,” and “the false prophet.”
-The devil of course refers to Satan, while “the beast” is Satan’s persecuting power and “the false prophet” is Satan’s anti-Christian religion (Rev. 19:19, 20).
+The devil, of course, refers to Satan, while “the beast” is Satan’s persecuting power and “the false prophet” is Satan’s anti-Christian religion (Rev. 19:19, 20).
 All three are inseparable.
 This means that even though the text of verse 10 seems to imply that “the beast” and “the false prophet” were in hell before Satan, nonetheless, this simply means that the defeat and punishment of the beast and the false prophet are described earlier in John’s vision than that of Satan.
 It is clear that where one is, the others are.
 Accordingly, all three evil forces are in hell together forever and ever (Cf, Matt.
 25:46).

-Scripture has already shown Christ’s defeat of sin and death and now here in verse 10, we are told of the eternal defeat of Satan and all his legions.
+Scripture has already shown Christ’s defeat of sin and death, and now, here in verse 10, we are told of the eternal defeat of Satan and all his legions.
 Once Christ has defeated all His enemies that He came to defeat, the last one destroyed being death (1 Cor.
 15:20-28), He can now deliver the kingdom of God to God the Father (1 Cor.
 15:24).

 [1] The Church Age refers specifically to the period of time beginning with Pentecost and extending through the second coming of Jesus Christ.